Ethical Framework

 Papal Concern (§) SPI Principle Implementation

-AI is not morally neutral §104 Canonical Fidelity Knowledge corpus limited to CCC, Scripture, and the Magisterium — no responses outside this boundary
+AI is not morally neutral §104 Canonical Fidelity Knowledge corpus limited to the CCC, Scripture, and the Magisterium — no responses outside this boundary

 Deep Dive